gracehe04/gracehe04/README.md

 ### 👋 It's great to see you here!

-I'm a junior at New York University studying Applied Psychology and Computer Science.
+I'm an undergraduate studentg at New York University studying Applied Psychology and Computer Science.
 I enjoy creating functional web applications and I am passionate about continuously improving my skills!

 ### 🌱 I’m currently working on ...